recetasdemama/wordpress/wp-content/plugins/social-media-feather/readme.txt

 This could be due to Facebook caching your page information.
 Go to [Facebook Debug Tools](https://developers.facebook.com/tools/debug/) and type in the URL to the post/page, then click "Debug".
 On the next screen that loads, now click on "Fetch new scraping information"; this should clear Facebook's cache of your page.

+= Only some or none of the social media buttons show up, what causes it? =

+If you have automatic display enabled or you're displaying the social media icons using other means, like shortcodes or widgets, but some or all the buttons are not showing up in your browser, but they do show up on a fresh install of a different browser, it is possible that some of your browser add-ons are blocking the icons.
+This is generally caused by ad-blocking software such as Adblock or Adblock Plus.
+Please add your site in the exception list for these add-ons and your social icons should show up again.

 = When clicking on any share button, I'm getting an error of "The requested content cannot be loaded.
 Please try again later."
 How do I fix it? =
 This is not caused by our plugin but by a lightbox library you are using.
 This could either be loaded by your theme or one of your other plugins.
 If you're using Easy Fancybox, please install their [development version](https://downloads.wordpress.org/plugin/easy-fancybox.zip).